MBerka/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 Once you've written a custom governance rule, you can also add an API definition in OpenAPI format to the editor.
 This enables you to test whether the API definition violates your custom governance rule.

-To add a custom rule and test whether your API definition violates the custom rule, do the following:
+To add and test a custom rule, do the following:

 1. Select the **Rule Library** tab, and then select the **Rules** tab.
 1. Select **Create Rule** dropdown menu.
 You can select **Create New** to create a new rule from scratch.
-You can also select **Upload rule file(s)** to upload one or more rule files in valid YAML or JSON format.
+You can also select **Upload File(s)** to upload one or more rule files in valid YAML or JSON format.

-    > If you upload two or more rule files using the **Upload rule file(s)** option, the rules will be combined into a single custom governance rule.
+    > If you upload two or more rule files using the **Upload File(s)** option, the rules will be combined into a single custom governance rule.

-1. Define the rule in the editor.
+1. Define the custom rule in the editor.
 It must adhere to [custom rule guidelines](/docs/api-governance/configurable-rules/spectral/).

     You can use a curated list of commonly-used property-value pair snippets to write your rules.
 Snippets are available in the right pane of the editor.
 Selecting a snippet adds the property-value pair automatically to your rule, helping you get started quickly with writing rules.
 Once added to your rule, you can edit the snippets to meet your specific requirements.